Digital signage use cases

 What digital signage actually delivers, organized five ways.

 "Digital signage" is a category, not a use case.
-The same Samsung commercial display can run a counter-service menu, a flagship video wall, an internal-comms board, a wayfinding kiosk, or a lobby welcome screen — but the install plan, content rhythm, and SLA expectations are different in every one.
+The same commercial display can run a counter-service menu, a flagship video wall, an internal-comms board, a wayfinding kiosk, or a lobby welcome screen — but the install plan, content rhythm, and SLA expectations are different in every one.
 CrownTV ships the right hardware, the right install crew, and the right content templates for each of the five.

 Pick the use case first; the platform stays the same.